jijiglobe/Dynamometer/README.md

 # Dynamometer
-A repository for code modeling and controlling behaviour of a dynamometer
+This repository exists to store code for a low-cost open-source dynamometer, designed in partnership with the RiskEcon Lab at NYU Courant Institute of Math and Sciences